 About Us

-Founded by Eric Booth and Tricia Tunstall in 2011 as a monthly newsletter to engage and invigorate members of the growing El Sistema community, The Ensemble is now published by the Longy School of Music of Bard College.
-Our Ensemble and World Ensemble newsletters reach wide North American and global readerships.
-In light of the upsurge of diverse programs across the world that use music for socially transformative purposes, we have expanded our focus to include anyone who is invested in music for social change.
-Now and always, we seek to amplify, connect, and celebrate the work of those using music to build a better world for the next generation.
+Originally founded by Eric Booth and Tricia Tunstall in 2011 as a monthly newsletter for the growing El Sistema community, The Ensemble has since expanded its beat.
+In light of the upsurge of diverse programs across the world that use the arts for socially transformative purposes, we have expanded our focus to include anyone who is invested in arts education for social change.
+Now and always, we seek to amplify, connect, and celebrate the work of those using the arts to build a better world for the next generation.

 About El Sistema